OhMajesticLama/degiroasync/README.md

 This module provides 2 APIs:
-- `degiroasync.api`: API that abstracts Degiro HTTP API to be closer to a consummer needs.
+- `degiroasync.api`: API that abstracts Degiro HTTP API to be closer to a consumer needs.
 This is the recommended choice to start.
 - `degiroasync.webapi`: API close to actual Degiro HTTP API.
-  This provides maximum flexibility and data availability, at the cost of accessibility.
+  This provides maximum flexibility and data availability, at the cost of accessibility and checks.

-`degiroasync.api` is built on top of `degiroasync.webapi`: the two of them can work together should you want to leverage higher/lower level calls in a specific cases of your program.
+`degiroasync.api` is built on top of `degiroasync.webapi`: it should be easy to fall back to `webapi` should the need arise.

 | Feature             | degiroasync.api    | degiroasync.webapi |